DonTron-prog/docerate/content/posts/RAG_Context_Engineering.md

 ![RAG workflow](RAG_pipeline.png)
 RAG is a trade-off: it improves query-time performance at the cost of write-time performance.
 It can be divided into **data indexing** (offline processing) and **retrieval and generation** (online processing).
 Since we can pre-process the dataset offline, we can balance accuracy and speed and can return responses in the fashion suitable for the application.
 This is a continuation of the decoupling trend of separating read/write and storage/compute operations of modern distributed systems and ensures the system is easily adaptable.

-It is further split into five main components:
+RAG can be further split into five main components:

 Offline: